the-scouts/por/sphinx_source/chapter-3.rst

 b.
 For roles that require a Wood Badge a Training Adviser will be assigned to the adult to draw up a Personal Learning Plan, support the adult through the scheme and validate the necessary modules.

-c. *This rule is intentionally left blank.
-All adult training requirements are detailed in the Appointments Process chapter of POR.*
+c. *This rule is intentionally left blank.*
+   *All adult training requirements are detailed in the Appointments Process chapter of POR.*

-d. *This rule is intentionally left blank*
+d. *This rule is intentionally left blank.*

-e. *This rule is intentionally left blank*
+e. *This rule is intentionally left blank.*

 f.
 Validation is necessary for all modules identified on the Personal Learning Plan.